-- The DNA is stored at the Genetics department.
+• The DNA is stored at the Genetics department.
 It is stored in accordance with legal requirements.
-For example, the data will not be shared with insurers. - By sharing information about DNA with other doctors or researchers, more information about the consequences of a DNA variant will become available.
+For example, your data will not be shared with insurers.

+- By sharing information about DNA with other doctors or researchers, more information about the consequences of a DNA variant will become available.
 This is especially important in rare conditions.
 For this reason, DNA variants are shared with other national and international laboratories.
-Names are not used, so no-one can see who the DNA belongs to. - If you wish, together with your child, you can give permission for the DNA to be used for further scientific research (see consent form).
+Names are not used so no-one can see who the DNA belongs to. - If you wish, you can give permission for your DNA to be used for further scientific research (see consent form).